HugoBlox/theme-academic-cv/content/authors/lucas-condeixa/_index.md

 <div style="text-align: justify">

-My research focuses in optimization methods for reduced Generation and Transmission Expansion (G&TEP) planning.
+My research focuses in optimization methods for Generation and Transmission Expansion (G&TEP) planning.

 Currently, I'm analyzing the implications of temporal reduction in G&TEP using different clustering algorithms.